Definition

 - build a record with the birth date of the first record and the death date of the second record.

-- For example, should the control groups respect the seasonal distribution of births ?
+- Should the control groups respect the seasonal distribution of births ?

 - Should it respect the age at death distribution ?